dbolser/registry-factory/README.md

 ## Citation

 Our paper in which we propose the registry design pattern, on which this package is built, is currently available as a preprint.
-If you make use of the design pattern or this package please cite our work accordingly.
+If you use the design pattern or this package please cite our work accordingly.

 !!!!!!
 ADD PAPER LINK !!!!!!